ElektraInitiative/libelektra/doc/help/elektra-algorithm.md

 overlapping keys will be popped in favour of the responsible backend as described below in responsibility.

-The last step is to \emph{merge} all these key sets together.
+The last step is to *merge* all these key sets together.
 This step changes the configuration visible to the user.
 After some cleanup the algorithm finally finishes.